Sabatr/SOFTENG306Project1/README.md

 ## Build
 This project should be built with Gradle.
 Build this project as a runnable jar, include all dependencies within the jar.

+Additional information can be found in our wiki.